 Anne is Assistant Director and Peer Learning Coordinator for the Academy.
-She is a facilitator, writer and program director with 17 years of experience working in professional education, collaborative conservation and program development.
+She is a facilitator, writer and program director with two decades of experience working in professional education, collaborative conservation and program development.

 Clients and employers include the the U.S. Forest Service, National Heritage Program of the National Park Service, The Conservation Fund/Conservation Leadership Network, The Nature Conservancy, ESSA Technologies and the University of Redlands.